How to Share Stuff with the NCDD Network

-Over 25,000 people are currently subscribed to NCDD’s monthly email updates.
+Over 33,000 people are currently subscribed to NCDD’s monthly email updates as of April 2014.
 If you’d like to see something shared in an NCDD Update, email NCDD’s director Sandy Heierbacher (sandy [at] ncdd [dot] org) with details.
 Generally, we’ll ask you to submit your item to the Community blog or Resource Center, and it will be listed in the next Update as one of the latest additions to the site.
 Special announcements of broad import to our field may be featured more prominently, especially if NCDD is playing a role in the project.

 NCDD’s Facebook group

-With over 2,200 members, our Facebook group (www.facebook.com/groups/ncddnetwork) is a great place to connect with other movers-and-shakers in dialogue & deliberation, to pose questions about D&D, and to share your own news and resources.
-Join the group, wait for your group membership to be approved (this slows down those with ill intent since posts aren’t moderated), then introduce yourself and post.
+With nearly 2,700 members, our Facebook group (www.facebook.com/groups/ncddnetwork) is a great place to connect with other movers-and-shakers in dialogue & deliberation, to pose questions about D&D, and to share your own news and resources.
+Join the group, wait for your group membership to be approved, then introduce yourself and post.
 Note that people who add posts unrelated to group process and public engagement are removed from the group quickly so content remains focused.

 NCDD’s Facebook page

-We’re using our newish Facebook page (www.facebook.com/ncddpage) to automatically share posts from the many great blogs run by members of NCDD (and a few valuable Facebook pages of members who don’t have blogs).
+We use our Facebook page (www.facebook.com/ncddpage) to automatically share posts from over 50 great blogs run by members of NCDD (and a few valuable Facebook pages of members who don’t have blogs).
 If you like to stay on top of what’s happening in our field without checking dozens of different websites, we can’t emphasize enough how useful the NCDD page truly is!

 NCDD’s LinkedIn group

-Our LinkedIn group has 1,000 members as of February 2012, and it’s a great place to start discussions with professionals in our field.
+Our LinkedIn group has 1,400 members as of October 2013, and it’s a great place to start discussions with professionals in our field.
 It’s also an easy place to post relevant announcements.
 Join the group at www.linkedin.com/groups/National-Coalition-Dialogue-Deliberation-NCDD-990997.
-Our LinkedIn group is managed by NCDD member John Cavanaugh of Cross Cultural Communications LLC.

-NCDD’s director, Sandy Heierbacher, took the time to sort hundreds of the best D&D-related videos on YouTube into 10 public playlists.
-At http://www.youtube.com/user/sheierbacher/videos?view=pl you’ll find playlists featuring D&D events, videos about D&D, how-to videos for facilitators, graphic recording videos, NCDD videos, and more.
+NCDD’s director, Sandy Heierbacher, sorts the best D&D-related videos we know about on YouTube into a dozen public playlists (www.ncdd.org/playlists).
+The playlists feature D&D events, videos about D&D, how-to videos for facilitators, graphic recording videos, NCDD videos, and more.
 Let Sandy know about your YouTube video related to dialogue, deliberation, public engagement, or group process, and she’ll add it to the appropriate playlist(s).
 The best way to contact her about videos is via direct message on Facebook rather than email (which gets buried too quickly).

-That should do it for now.
-There are a few more social media tools we’ll add later (Slideshare and Pinterest, for example), and we haven’t even mentioned our face-to-face events and confab calls, but we’ll be sure to update this page periodically.
+That should do it for now. 🙂 There are a few more social media tools we’ll add later (Slideshare and Storify, for example), and we haven’t even mentioned our face-to-face events and confab calls, but we’ll be sure to update this page periodically.